Whippet Sauvignon Blanc 2019

-The ‘Whippet’ Sauvignon Blanc displays aromas of guava, mangosteen, green beans, honeysuckle, and lemon.
+The ‘Whippet’ Sauvignon Blanc displays aromas of guava, mangosteen, leafy herbs, honeysuckle, and lemon.
 The palate displays refreshing, green bean and nettle characters and finishes with incredible mouth-watering acidity.

-Spring rainfall was relatively below average which helped disease control and provided ideal conditions for the flowering period.
-Dry conditions through early summer helped us control vine vigour resulting in balanced canopies.
-From veraison through to harvest, the weather was ideal with minimal moisture, and cool nights resulting in exceptional fruit flavour development and acid retention.
-The fruit was harvested between 26th of February and the 2nd of March, during the coolest part of the day and delivered to the winery immediately to preserve fruit flavour.
+Spring rainfall was below average which helped disease control and provided dry conditions for the flowering period.
+This dry spell lingered through summer and with the expert water usage, helped us control vine vigour resulting in balanced canopies.
+From veraison through to harvest, the weather was very warm and dry, yet cool nights resulted in exceptional acid retention to balance fruit flavour development.
+Sauvignon Blanc was harvested between in late February, during the coolest part of the day and delivered to the winery immediately to preserve flavour.

 2018 Whippet Sauvignon Blanc

 Regan Drew, Vinonotebook – “Sweet/savoury aromas with varietal passionfruit skin and capsicum, broken asparagus spear, blackcurrant leaf, sun warmed straw, ‘white rock’ earthiness.
 Solid varietal flavours: light tropicals, passionfruit pip, grapefruit, with depth to the mid fruit profile and racy, zingy acidity to close that leaves the mouth watering.
 More like this please.”
 Rating: 17.25 /20

 Silver Medal – 2018 Adelaide Hills Wine Show

 Dan Traucki – “Attractive lychee and snow pea aromas, bright tasty crisp palate with a superbly refreshing finish.
 A great wine for a summer picnic or with an antipasto- EXCELLENT”

 Bronze Medal – 2018 Royal Adelaide Wine Show

 2017 Whippet Sauvignon Blanc